Decide what you want to fly.

 - The Modular Course is designed for individuals who do not wish to undertake a full time course of study or who wish to "stagger" their training.
 The course can be completed in several modules over a period of time which is more suited to the trainee.
 People who have other commitments and cannot train 5 days every week find this method more suitable.

-It is important that training is performed by organisations duly authorised or registered to provide it.
+It is important that training is performed by organisations duly authorised or declared to provide it.
 If you have any doubts about the qualification of a training organization or instructor please confirm before you commence any training.
 Flight Training is expensive and you should satisfy yourself that you fully understand what options are included in your investment.

 |Medical Standard Required||Class 2||Class 2||Class 1||Class 1|